-Smart cards are an easy-to-use, reliable and safe technology used to securely identify and authenticate a cardholder, which makes them ideal for businesses that want to share confidential data easily and securely.
-If you're thinking about using smart cards at your business, read on to learn about how smart cards work, the different types of smart cards, and the benefits and risks of this technology.
+Smart cards are an easy-to-use, reliable, and safe technology used to securely identify and authenticate a cardholder, which makes them ideal for businesses that want to share confidential data easily and securely.
+If you’re thinking about using smart cards at your business, read on to learn about how smart cards work, the different types of smart cards that are available, and the benefits and risks of this technology.

 What is an RFID card?

-A RFID, smart card, also called a chip card or an integrated circuit (ICC or IC card), is a small, typically wallet-sized, plastic card with an embedded chip that connects with the security device that requires the cardholder's verification of authenticity.
+A RFID, smart card, also called a chip card or an integrated circuit (ICC or IC card), is a small (typically a wallet-sized) plastic card with an embedded chip that connects with the security device that requires the cardholder’s verification of authenticity.

 Smart cards work as a physical electronic authorization device used to control who has access to a resource, such as a physical building or information within a database.
 The most common example of a smart card is a debit or credit card.
 [Do you need more secure access to your facilities?
 Check out our reviews of the best access control systems.]

 Smart cards are already widespread, but their use will continue to grow.
 There are more than 30 billion smart cards in circulation today, according to Thales Group, and by 2023, the smart card industry is expected to be a $21 billion market, according to a report from MarketsandMarkets.